allmaps/allmaps/packages/render/README.md

-  viewportSize, // Your viewport size, as [width, height] projectedGeoCenter, // Your center, in geo coordinates projectedGeoPerViewportScale, // Your geo-per-viewport scale rotation, // Your rotation devicePixelRatio // Your device pixel ratio, e.g. window.devicePixelRatio or just 1 )
+  viewportSize, // Your viewport size, as [width, height] projectedGeoCenter, // Your center, in geo coordinates projectedGeoPerViewportScale, // Your geo-per-viewport scale {
+    rotation, // Your rotation
+    devicePixelRatio, // Your device pixel ratio, e.g. window.devicePixelRatio or just 1
+    projection // Your projection (of the above projected geospatial coordinates), as compatible with Proj4js }
+)
 ```